Shambhavi272000/Open-Domain-QA-System-DrQA-Inspired-/scripts/retriever/README.md

 {"id": "docN", "text": "text of docN"}
 ```

-`--preprocess /path/to/.py/file` is another optional argument that allows you to supply a python module that defines a `preprocess(doc_object)` function to filter/process documents before they are put in the db.
-See `prep_wikipedia.py` for an example.

 ## Building the TF-IDF N-grams

 To build a TF-IDF weighted word-doc sparse matrix from the documents stored in the sqlite db, run: